markcabalona/team_generator_and_word_randomizer/README.md

 # Team Generator and Word Randomizer
 ## Computer Programming 2 - Final Project
-- This program is written as a final requirement for my course Computer Programming 2 at Technological University of the Philippines.
+- This program is written as a final requirement for our Computer Programming course at the Technological University of the Philippines.

 ## Overview
-This is a simple comsole application that lets you randomize words and generate teams according to user's desired number of teams
+- This is a simple console application that lets the user randomize words and generate teams according to the user's desired number of teams.

 ## Features:
 - Add - Adds a word to a word bank
 - Open - Shows the contents of the word bank
-- Edit - Lets user edit a word from word bank
+- Edit - Lets user edit a word from the word bank
-- Delete - Lets user delete a word from word bank
+- Delete - Lets user delete a word from the word bank
 - Search - Gives the user the index of a word in word bank (if the word is in the word bank)
-- Word randomizer - Generates a random word from a set of words (from word bank or from user's input)
+- Word randomizer - Generates a random word from a set of words (from word bank or user's input)
-- Team Generator - Generate teams according to user's desired number of teams and user-inputted words/names (user can also use the word bank)
+- Team Generator - Generate teams according to user's desired number of team and user-inputted words/names (user can also use the word bank)

 ## Instructions
 - Open a terminal
-- Go to the folder where the source codes are saved
+- Go to the folder where the source codes were saved
-- Link and compile the main.c and the proj_utils.c files, this will create an executable file that you can run:
+- Link and compile the main and the proj_utils.c files, this will create an executable file that you can run:
 ```bash
 gcc main.c proj_utils.c -o executable
 ```